voidlabs/mosaico/README.md

 # Mosaico - Responsive Email Template Editor

 Mosaico is a javascript library (or maybe a single page application) supporting the editing of email templates.
-The great thing is that Mosaico itself does not defined what you can edit or what styles you can change: this is defined by the template.
+The great thing is that Mosaico itself does not defines what you can edit or what styles you can change: this is defined by the template.
 This makes mosaico very flexible.

 ![Mosaico Screenshot](res/img/screenshot.png)